CatsheeRS/stellarthing2d/README.md

 a game about space things

-made in a custom engine made with c++ and raylib
+made in a custom engine made with zig and raylib with modding through lua

 ## how to run????????????